snowplow-archive/snowplow.github.com/_posts/2014-08-30-getting-data-into-neo4j.md

 	AND domain_userid IS NOT NULL
 	AND event = 'page_view'
 ) as t
-WHERE previous_event IS NOT NULL
+WHERE previous_event IS NOT NULL -- Filter out any events where there is no previous edge (because they are the first event in the session)
 {% endhighlight %}

 ## Getting the nodes into Neo4J